-Suzuki-rōshi: You will think-you will feel [in] some way, you know.
+Suzuki-rōshi: You will think-you will feel in some way.
 It is not possible not to feel-not to have any feeling about it.
 But what kind of feeling you have is the point.

-Student D: Well, when I-when I did this I didn't-[3-4 words]- whatever it was just died, and afterwards I thought, well maybe it just died that way [1-2 words] [laughter, comments by other students].
+Student D: Well, when I did this I didn't... whatever it was just died, and afterwards I thought, well maybe it just died that way [laughter, comments by other students].

 Suzuki-rōshi: Is it true with almost everyone?
-Do you agree [laughs] with his way [?]?
+Do you agree [laughs] with his way?

 Student E: Let's kill Alan.
+[Possibly Alan Marlowe, suggesting that Student D was Alan.]
 [Laughter.]